 The answer to that question could be summed up in one word, control.

-Pinnacle Studio does not pack any different features or capabilities than any of its competition so let’s be clear on that.
+Pinnacle Studio does not particularly pack any different or added features than you wouldn’t find in any of its main competition so let’s be clear on that.

-What it does offer is an abundance of those features all of which are presented in a way designed to allow the user to exert a level of control almost at the standard of fully professional software.
+What it does offer are those features designed and presented in a way that allows the user to exert a level of control almost at the standard of fully professional software.

-In fact Pinnacle Studio 20 is as close as you can get to a professional video editor while still staying within a “drag’n’drop” style interface without the complication and hefty price tag.
+In fact Pinnacle Studio 26 is as close as you can get to a professional video editor while still staying within a “what you see is what you get” style interface without the complication and hefty price tag.

 What’s New and Improved?

 On page two of this Pinnacle Studio 26 review I cover the individual features of the program but first let’s take a look at what’s new in this latest version.

 Remember these are the new features or improvements that are in addition to an already vast range of features the software already offers.